 How Much Do Peloton Instructors Make?

-Although Peloton is not officially sharing their salaries, it is believed that the instructors make $500 to $750 per class.
+Although Peloton is not officially disclosing salaries, it is believed that the instructors make $500 to $750 per class.
 With 10 to 15 classes taught in a week, an instructor could rake in up to $585.000 annually (52 weeks/year * 15 classes/week * 750$).

-In order to attract popular instructors in the beginning, the company also handed out stock options.
+During its early days, in order to attract popular instructors, the company also handed out stock options.
 According to financial reports, there are currently several billions in stock options assigned to employees.

 A recent article by Bloomberg has essentially confirmed the above calculation, stating that “more senior instructors make upwards of $500,000 in total compensation”.